RockmanEXEZone/chaudloader/README.md

 -- Reads the contents of a file from the mod folder. function bnlc_mod_loader.read_mod_contents(path: string): string

--- Loads a DLL.
---
--- Note that the mod must be trusted in order to be able to call this function.
-If untrusted, this will throw an error. function bnlc_mod_loader.load_mod_dll(path: string)
 ```

 For instance, for a simple font mod, you can write the following script: